 - Leptin and Ghrelin Imbalance: Ghrelin, the hunger hormone, and leptin, the satiety hormone, are influenced by gut health.
 An imbalanced gut microbiome can disrupt their normal regulation, potentially contributing to overeating and weight gain.

 - Estrogen Metabolism: Have you ever heard of Estrogen Dominance?
-This particularly shows up in individuals who experience chronic constipation as the gut cannot properly metabolize and eliminate access estrogen which leads to a build up… this is undesirable.
+This particularly shows up in individuals who experience chronic constipation because the gut cannot properly metabolize and eliminate access estrogen which leads to a build up… this is undesirable.

 - Cortisol and Stress: Chronic stress can impact the gut microbiome and lead to imbalances in cortisol, the stress hormone.
 Elevated cortisol levels may contribute to various health issues, including weight gain, sleep disturbances, and mood disorders.